 2016 Machine Learning Highlights

-From AlphaGo’s historic victory to record-breaking attendance at NIPS, machine learning continued to be on the forefront of big industry players’ strategy.
+From AlphaGo’s historic victory to record-breaking attendance at NIPS, machine learning continued to be at the forefront of big industry players’ strategy.
 In LWITF V13.0, we summarized Yann LeCun’s keynote on predictive learning and Tryolab’s summary of unsupervised learning advances in 2016.
 While deep learning gets all the attention, the fact of the matter is that not everyone is working on the same research topic.
 Here we list the advances made by each of the key industry players:

 While the main headline of 2016 was the success of AlphaGo, DeepMind’s work extends beyond reinforcement learning and training its agents in video games like StarCraft.
 Differential Neural Computers (DNC) combine deep learning with a memory element to push computers to reason, rather than simply finding patterns (LWITF V5.0).
 One-shot learning methods give high accuracy even with smaller datasets, perhaps giving smaller companies without access or infrastructure to handle big datasets an opportunity to reap the benefits of deep learning (LWITF V9.0).
 DeepMind also released WaveNet, a generative model for raw radio.